openshift/hypershift/docs/content/how-to/none/create-none-cluster.md

-# Bare Metal workers using 'none' provider
+# Create a None cluster

-This document explains how to deploy HyperShift in OpenShift and then use the 'none' provider to deploy bare metal worker nodes for our `HostedClusters`.
+This document explains how to create HostedClusters and NodePools using the 'None' platform to create bare metal worker nodes.

 ## Hypershift Operator requirements